COcoder555/Portfolio-Web-Page/Readme.md

 * I used CSS to change the font-family of the title to "Impact."
 * I ueed CSS to change the font-family of the links to "monospace."
 * I used CSS to change the background color to green.
-* I used CSS to change the boder-style to "grouve."
+* I used CSS to change the border-style to "groove."

 ## Link to deployed website and screen shots of the application.